atanasmirchev/atanasmirchev.github.io/_pages/about.md

 Personally, I think there is still a substantial gap between my ideal vision and the results, in terms of section 1.5.2 and certain desirable aspects that go beyond chapter 3 (e.g. calibration, moving away from independent factorizations, multi-modal posteriors, etc.) -- I see the two inferences as early proofs of concepts, the remaining issues would require more work.

 - On p.
 58, the last two sentences of 5.2 about uses of the VI smoother are hypothetical.

+- Fig. 1 in the PRISM paper is for illustration, IIRC the uncertainty contours were scaled up (i.e. don't correspond to a standard deviation).

 ## About related work